immber/tictactoe/README.md

 This is a basic web application, that allows you to play tic-tac-toe.
 The catch is that you can't win, just go ahead and try...

+You can play the game online here: http://immber.github.io/tictactoe.html

-Here's the logic that's going on in the code:
+##Here's the logic that's going on in the code:

-1. if computer has < 15 and the computer's # - 15 is available, go there.
-2. if the player has < 15 and their # - 15 is available go there to block
-3. if

-1. Computer goes first, choosing either the center or one of 4 corners.
-The GameType = either CENTER or CORNER
-2. User goes, selecting any available spot.
-	(error pops up if a spot is already taken)
-3. Computer make next move based on user's go
-	If CENTER was first:
-		If user picked EDGE (mid position not a corner) computer picks corner on oppisite side
-		If user picked CORNER
-			computer picks oppisite diagonal corner

-		Next turn =
-		If user picks

-	If CORNER was first:

-		pick oppisite row or column corner
+1. First the game has to go first, and play in a corner or the center; otherwise it won't be guaranteed to win.
+2. Any time the player goes, the game picks the next best place to place an x.
+First it checks to see if it can win straight away, and if not, it will try to block a win by player O.
+3. It's possible to tie, but not for player O to win, since they will always be blocked, and X has the advantage of going first.